J. D. Barker: Early life and education

 Stephen King read portions of Forsaken prior to publication and granted Barker permission to utilize the character of Leland Gaunt of King's Needful Things in the novel.
-Indie-published in late 2014, the book went on to hit some major milestones - #2 on Audible (Harper Lee with Go Set a Watchman held #1), #44 on Amazon U.S., #2 on Amazon Canada, and #22 on Amazon UK.
+Indie-published in late 2014, the book hit #2 on Audible, #44 on Amazon U.S., #2 on Amazon Canada, and #22 on Amazon UK.
 Forsaken was also nominated for a Bram Stoker Award (Best Debut Novel) and won a handful of others, including a New Apple Medalist Award.

+Dracul, The Fourth Monkey, BookTok

-After reading Forsaken, Bram Stoker's family reached out to Barker and asked him to co-author a prequel to Dracula utilizing Stoker's original notes and journals, much of which has never been made public.
+After reading Forsaken, Bram Stoker's family contacted Barker and asked him to co-author a prequel to Dracula utilizing Stoker's original notes and journals, much of which had never been made public.

 Barker's indie success drew the attention of traditional agents and publishers, and in early 2016 his debut thriller, The Fourth Monkey, sold in a series of pre-empts and auctions worldwide, with Houghton Mifflin Harcourt set to publish in the U.S. and HarperCollins in the UK.
-The book has also sold for both film and television.
+The book was also sold for both film and television.
 In September 2017, Putnam purchased the publishing rights for Dracul in a five-house auction with additional publishers worldwide, and Paramount Pictures optioned the film rights, with Andy Muschietti set to direct.

+In January 2024, a number of book reviewers on TikTok and Instagram received an email from Best of BookTok—a PR firm focusing on social media influencers, which Barker co-founded—offering to pay reviewers to create racy content to promote his new book.
+After book reviewers objected and posted publicly about the content of the email, Barker sent the first of two public apologies.
+In subsequent interviews and articles, Barker stated the email was inadvertently sent to the wrong mailing list due to an error by a member of his staff.

+Flatliners, Something I Keep Upstairs

+In July 2024 it was announced J.D.
+Barker would write a reboot for the Flatliners film franchise, tentatively titled: Flatliners: Resurrection.
+The original film, written by Peter Filardi, released in 1990 by Columbia Pictures, was directed by Joel Schumacher, and starred Kiefer Sutherland, Julia Roberts, Kevin Bacon, Billy Baldwin, and Oliver Platt.
+Barker said he aimed to "honor the spirit" of the original while still taking the work in a new direction.

+In 2025, Barker announced Something I Keep Upstairs, a thriller set on Wood Island, located off the coast of Maine and New Hampshire.
+The novel was released in May 2025 through Hampton Creek Press in partnership with Simon & Schuster.
+As part of the promotional efforts to market the book, Barker gave away an overnight stay in the haunted house upon which the novel is based to a randomly selected winner and three guests.
+The house has been the subject of numerous paranormal investigations.
+Two bodies were found on the island in 1972 and have yet to be identified.
+Prisoners were housed there during the Spanish-American War.
+The island was also used to quarantine those infected with yellow fever.